AtlasOfLivingAustralia/species-lists/lists-ui/README.md

 # List UI front end

 This is the front end for the species-lists project.
-It is a React app written in Typescript that uses the Mantine UI framework.
+It is a React app written in TypeScript that uses the [Mantine](https://mantine.dev/) UI framework.

 ## Getting started